-This page details my personal Claude Code setup, refined over months of daily use across multiple projects.
+Here's my personal Claude Code setup, refined over months of daily use across multiple projects.
 Last updated: April 2026.

 Configuration architecture

-Claude Code uses a 3-tier memory system:
+Claude Code runs on a 3-tier memory system:

 | Tier | File | When it loads |